ATM2100/GuidedWalkThroughOfLinux/Guide.md

 Another way to limit the output of the tree command is to define how many levels of directories it can print with the `tree -L level` command, where you replace the level with a number.
 If you want to limit the depth that `tree` prints but not limit the files, `tree -L 2` would only print two subdirectories.

-\#Linux User Rants\#
-When you use the command line enough and have seen enough commands you start to make connections between commands.
-This happens in much the same way that when you use a gui long enough you get used to the ways in which gui's are organized.
-An example for me is when I told someone that I didn't use `tree` very much because of how much output there could be.
-My friend said he uses the `-L` to limit the number of levels.
-My response was, "wow, so you just use -L and a number and you only print that many subdirectories?".
-I would compare this to the experience one might get from figuring out that you can use ctrl + f or command + f to find, but if you use ctrl + h or command + F, you can find and replace.
-This reasoning takes experience and practice, as does using a gui.
-The command line, once learned, however, is faster.
-\#End of Rant\#

-If you want to make the text easier to copy and paste, you can change the character set to something else, such as ASCII.
+\#Linux User Rants\#  lshe character set to something else, such as ASCII.
 You could do so with the following:
 ```
 $ tree --charset=ascii
 ```